D-Jeffrey/Win10SupportScripts/README.md

 There where some times when it could move the files from under Outlook but it would appear buggy to the users, so it will check to see if Outlook is running and skip messing with the Open/mounted PST files.

-Bug??: there maybe a issue with the way files are detected as 'inside' OneDrive space
+There maybe a issue with the way files are detected as 'inside' OneDrive space

 ## __Rreg-search.ps1__